 Shape: Sport wrap | Material: Super-elastic memorized resin (TR90), triacetate cellulose | Benefits: UV protection, glare filtration, increased visibility

-The best women's sunglasses for running are Goodr OGs Bosley's Basset Hound Dreams, which boast 100 percent UV protection, polarized lenses, a comfortably snug fit, and a stylish, wear-anywhere design.
+The best sunglasses for running are Goodr OGs Bosley's Basset Hound Dreams, which boast 100 percent UV protection, polarized lenses, a comfortably snug fit, and a stylish, wear-anywhere design.
 However, if you're looking for more of a sporty shape and can swing the price tag, you can't go wrong with Oakley's Radar EV Path Sunglasses.

-What to Look For When Buying Sunglasses for Running
+What to Look for When Buying Sunglasses for Running

 "The most important thing to look for in running sunglasses is a non-slip material so that they don't bounce or slip while running," Sheu tells Byrdie.
 To ensure a secure fit, go for a model with a grippy rubber nose pad and potentially rubbery temples as well.